JakubSochor/BoxCars/README.md

 # BoxCars Fine-Grained Recognition of Vehicles
-This is Keras+Tensorflow re-implementation of our method for fine-grained classification of vehicles decribed in **TODO NAME**.
+This is Keras+Tensorflow re-implementation of our method for fine-grained classification of vehicles decribed in **BoxCars: Improving Vehicle Fine-Grained Recognition using 3D Bounding Boxes in Traffic Surveillance**. **TODO ARXIV LINK**
 The numerical results are slightly different, but similar.
 This code is for **research only** purposes.
 If you use the code, please cite our paper:
 ```